 Stephanie is speaking about as much as Jonathan now, who understands everything we tell him in Portuguese and English both.
 Apparently, they have decided to go through the terrible two’s together.
 Stephanie’s sweetness is pretty evenly balanced by her stubborn streak, and dealing with them together in this transition has proven to be quite a challenge.
 But we are hopeful that very soon our things will arrive, be organized, and life will take on a rhythm again.

 Since we arrived here in Praia Grande, I have been working toward getting my class A driver’s license (motorcycle).
 Believe it or not, it was quite a challenge just to begin the process, which itself took about two months.
 I had to take two medical exams, take 7 4-hour theoretical classes, pass the written exam, take 15 hours of motorcycle training, pass the practical exam, and then wait two weeks for the license to be issued.
 Wednesday I successfully passed my final driving test, and now I should have my license in hand by the beginning of November.
-This should free me up even more to work toward the inauguration, opening the School of the Bible, and Bible studies and youth activities.
+This should free me up even more to work toward the inauguration,

 On the language front, I have been learning rapidly, so they say.
 Preaching on average more than once per week and leading the study in the Friday small group has allowed me to try on new words and phrases, and I am glad to say that as I stretch my Portuguese legs I don’t stumble so much that people can’t understand.
 I am thankful for that, as the most important thing to me is that people come to understand the Gospel message and learn to rely on Jesus, in faith, for their salvation.
 Praise God for using us to reveal His plan to the people here.
 It is an honor to be entrusted with the message of life, and to see that in spite of whatever weaknesses we have, God makes that message fruitful!